emmercm/www/src/blog/_reliably-detecting-executables.md

 ## Example usages

-To check for the non-existence of a command you can use `! command -v <command_name>` syntax:
+To check for the nonexistence of a command you can use `! command -v <command_name>` syntax:

 ```bash
 if ! command -v beep &> /dev/null; then